 Authentic learning is important for several reasons.
 First, schools should be enjoyable and creative places rather than places where students assimilate knowledge but never have an opportunity to apply it.

-Second, schools should be places where students participate in and prepare for intelligent, creative and effective living.
-This type of living includes learning how to analyze, criticize and select from among alternative sources of information and courses of action; how to think effectively about unpredictable personal and interpersonal problems; how to live harmoniously with one another while remaining true to one's own emerging system of attitudes, beliefs and values; and how to confront, clarify and act upon problems and situations in constructive and creative ways.
+Second, schools should be places where students participate in and prepare for intelligent, creative, and effective living.
+This type of living includes learning how to analyze, criticize, and select from among alternative sources of information and courses of action; how to think effectively about unpredictable personal and interpersonal problems; how to live harmoniously with one another while remaining true to one's own emerging system of attitudes, beliefs, and values; and how to confront, clarify, and act upon problems and situations in constructive and creative ways.
+Authentic learning opportunities are important for another reason.
+Many young people with high, and sometimes even remarkable potential may not be identified through traditional screening and testing procedures.
+By giving all students an opportunity to participate in authentic learning experiences, we provide a practical vehicle for performance based identification.
+We have had numerous examples of students who first displayed their gifted behaviors in an enrichment cluster situation, and in cases where resource teachers or mentors were available, they have followed up cluster initiated work with long term and highly advanced studies.
 Finally, authentic learning is important because our society and democratic way of life are dependent upon an unlimited reservoir of creative and effective people who know how to put knowledge to work in real-world situations.